fawazsammani/look-and-modify/README.md

 `Bottom up features mapping to images`: The mapping of the bottom up features to their corresponding COCO images in the corresponding order.

 For more information on the preperation of this dataset, see the folder `data preperation`.
 Here, the previous captions are embedded first using Google's Universal Sentence Encoder available at TensorFlow Hub [here](https://tfhub.dev/google/universal-sentence-encoder/2) and are loaded to the model for faster processing.
 You can find how to extract the features from the sentence in the folder `data preperation`.
-If you would like to implement your own DAN, use the following code (also provided in `util/dan.py`) which makes use of the GLoVe word embeddings.
+If you would like to implement your own DAN, use the code provided in `util/dan.py` which makes use of the GLoVe word embeddings.
 You can download the 300-d 6B trained word vectors from [here](https://nlp.stanford.edu/projects/glove/) for use in this function.
-Moreover, you may ignore the `load embedding` function if you'd like to train the word vectors from scratch using `nn.Embedding`:
+Moreover, you may ignore the `load embedding` function if you'd like to train the word vectors from scratch using `nn.Embedding`.

 In our paper, we make use of variational dropout to effectively regularize our language model, which samples one mask and uses it repeatedly across all timesteps.
 In that case, all timesteps of the language model receive the same dropout mask.
 This implementation is included here as well.
 If you change the dimension of your LSTM hidden state, make sure to adjust accordingly in the `getLockedDropooutMask` function.